top of page

 Well then, what’s the opportunity cost to work with a service provider who can’t provide the result you’re looking for over someone who can?

 Still can’t see the point?
-Let's use a real world scenario.
+Let's use a real-world scenario.

-You're a lecturer who needs ads designed to fill their courses every cycle.
-You've worked with unreliable designers in the past.
-Maybe it's literally a month before you get your work.
-What is it worth to you to have your designs delivered on time?
 What would be the opportunity cost of working with a cheaper designer who can’t provide the result you need, over one with a reliable process who can, that's more expensive?

 Opportunity Cost=FO−CO where: FO=Return on best forgone option CO=Return on chosen option